Winniecheryl/Software-Documentation/README.md

 ## Software-Documentation

 Software documentation is the information that describes the product to the people who develop, deploy, and use it in the software development process.
+A piece of software documentation is a written document that is frequently included with a program.
+This facilitates the lives of all project participants.
+It could include everything from API documentation to build notes to simple help information.
+In software development, it's a crucial step.
+It is a necessary component of any computer code development process.
+Furthermore, computer code practitioners are often concerned with the value, extent of use, and quality of actual documentation throughout development, as well as its upkeep throughout the entire process.
+Motivated by Novatel opposition's requirements, a world-leading business building a package to support the global navigation satellite system, and based mostly on the results of a previous systematic mapping,

 ### Software development life cycle(documentation approaches)